delta-12/NaviGAIT/README.md

 # NaviGAIT

-Navigating the Future of Preventive Care for Runners
+Navigating the Future of Preventive Care for Claire